 Doctors are working to learn more about endocrine tumors, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.
-Also, be sure to read the Current Research section of the specific endocrine tumor type that has been diagnosed.
+Also, be sure to read the Latest Research section of the specific endocrine tumor type that has been diagnosed.

 Combination chemotherapy and surgery.
 The combination of the drugs oxaliplatin (Eloxatin) and irinotecan (Camptosar) along with surgery is being studied to treat endocrine tumors.
+Other agents that have some activity against some of the endocrine tumor subtypes are: fluoropyrimidines, doxorubicin, and streptozotocin.

 Targeted therapy.
 Targeted therapy is being researched as a treatment option for several types of endocrine tumors, including neuroendocrine tumors and thyroid cancer .
 The focus of targeted therapy is to stop the growth and spread of a tumor in several different ways.
 Some of the drugs being studied for endocrine tumors include:

-- Vatalanib may block some of the enzymes needed for cell growth and the blood flow to the tumor.
+- Vatalanib may block some of the enzymes needed for cell growth and sustained blood flow to the tumor.
 Vatalanib is given with the drug octreotide (Sandostatin), which helps control symptoms, such as diarrhea, caused by some tumors.

 - Pazopanib and motesanib diphospate are also being studied for advanced islet cell tumors.
-In addition, sunitinib and bevacizumab (Avastin) in combination with chemotherapy, octreotide, and everolimus (Afinitor) are being studied for patients with advanced islet cell tumors.
+In addition, sunitinib and bevacizumab (Avastin) in combination with chemotherapy, octreotide, and everolimus are being studied for patients with advanced islet cell tumors.
 Learn more about research on islet cell tumors .

 - Bevacizumab is being researched for neuroendocrine tumors.
 Learn more about research on neuroendrocrine tumors .